thyb/contentify/readme.md

 Usage
 -----

-Go on http://[your-github-username].github.io/[your-github-repository] and start managing your content.
+Go on http://[your-github-username].github.io/[your-github-repository] and start editing documents in Markdown or HTML.

 License
 -------